-James Talmage Stevens, also known as Doctor Prepper, was my guest on DestinySurvival Radio yesterday.
-We discussed his book and why it’s still relevant today after 37 years.
+James Talmage Stevens, also known as Doctor Prepper, was my guest on DestinySurvival Radio.
+We discussed his book and why it’s still relevant today after roughly four decades.

-Making the Best of Basics was first written in 1974 and is now in its 12th edition.
+Making the Best of Basics was first written in 1974 and was in its 12th edition when we talked about it.
 Though that first edition was put together rather crudely by today’s standards, it immediately sold thousands of copies.
 The gas crisis of the mid 1970’s happened about that time, and demand for the book was so great that new copies couldn’t be printed fast enough.

 It’s gone through several editions and is now available in electronic form as an e-book or DVD.
 It’s ready for you to use in the format that works best for you.